 - Linux: Yes, complicated without GUI, works well with Network Manager - Guide

-- BGP Node-Peering ( Get a username and password from Zach This will change later, just for not to get the Docs out, this is what we currently do. )
+- BGP Node-Peering (Get a username and password from Zach.
+This will change later, just for now to get the docs out, this is what we currently do.)

 How To Connect

 This section provides step-by-step guides for connecting to one of NYC Mesh’s L2TP/IPsec VPN servers.
 We have published guides for:

 - Click on Start (Title menu) and type VPN